-Recently, I’ve noticed there’s a common trend among beatmakers online bragging they make around 10 beats per day.
+Recently, I’ve noticed there’s a common trend among beatmakers online bragging they make a ton of beats per day (sometimes up to 10 beats!).
 Usually the word ”Hustle” is included.
 Although I understand the mentality and reason for making as many beats as possible, I don’t think many think it through more deeply.

 Do you focus on making as many beats as possible?